 Financial aid is money for college; follow the steps below to maximize your earnings!

 ❶ Compare college costs and learn about the different types of financial aid.

 ❷ File the FAFSA or ORSAA as close to October 1 as possible.► Some financial aid is first-come, first-served, so file your FAFSA as soon it opens on October 1.
 Undocumented students in Oregon should file the ORSAA when it opens.

 ► You will need a Federal Student Aid (FSA) ID in order to file the FAFSA.

 ► Prepare and bring all of the additional information and documents you will need to complete the application.

-► The FAFSA is FREE to fill out; do not pay anyone to complete this application.
+► The FAFSA and ORSAA are both FREE to fill out; do not pay anyone to complete this application.

 ► A series of short essays are required as part of the application; be sure to write and edit them in a separate document.
 Ask your teachers or a trusted adult to take a final look.